 Launched by the Rector of the University of Genoa 13 December 2004 and reviewed by Angelo Torre, 'Un "tournant spatial" en historie?
 Paysages, regards, ressources', Annales HSS 5 (2008), 1127-1144. www.armand-colin.com/revues_article_info.php

-2007-2012: invited conference papers/lectures at ACCORDIA, London; University of Bologna; Institute of Historical Research, London; University of Genoa; University of Nottingham (Institute for the Study of Slavery; Gender & History); Free University, Brussels; London Medieval Society; University College London.
+2007-2013: invited conference papers/lectures at ACCORDIA, London; University of Bologna; University of Padua; Institute of Historical Research, London; University of Genoa; University of Nottingham (Institute for the Study of Slavery; Gender & History); Free University, Brussels; London Medieval Society; University College London.

 My future research will be largely focused on Liguria.